Siege of Humaitá: Bad horses

 One of the greatest drawbacks with which the Paraguayans had to contend during the war was the wretched state of their horses.
 Aides-de-camp and commanders of corps were mounted on jades with nothing but skin and bone, and which could not possibly go beyond a poor walk; and they frequently stopped on the road, not being able to move another step...

 The Paraguayan cavalry was very badly mounted; their miserable animals were continually dying off, and being replaced by wild horses, which the men had to tame.
 Notwithstanding this, the enemy's infantry could not stand a charge of the Paraguayan cavalry, nor could the Paraguayan infantry compete with the Allies' cavalry, which was well mounted.

 Condition of troops

 In September 1867 G.F.
 Gould a British diplomat passing through the lines at Humaitá reported:

 The Paraguayan forces amount altogether to about 20,000 men, of these 10,000 or 12,000, at most, are good troops, the rest are mere boys from 12 to 14 years of age, old men and cripples, besides 1,000 to 3,000 sick and wounded.
 The men are worn out with exposure, fatigue and privations.
 They are actually dropping down from inanition...
 Many of the soldiers are in a state bordering on nudity, having only a piece of tanned leather round their loins, a ragged shirt, and a poncho made of vegetable fibre...
 A great part of them are still armed with flint guns.

 Boy soldiers may seem an exaggeration, but it is confirmed by a López decree of March 1867.
+Some were only ten years old.